Sečovce: History

 The town was first mentioned in year 1255 on the list of king Béla IV of Hungary.
 In 1494, a Roman Catholic church was built in the Gothic architecture style.
 Since the 15th century, there was gradual development of trade, including markets with shoemakers, saddlers, potters and furriers.
 The first post-office was opened in 1783, telegraph office in 1868, telephone office in 1890, train station in 1904, and museum in 1954, which was moved to Trebišov in 1981.

-Geography

-The town lies at an altitude of 149 m, which rises to 177 m on Albínovská hora.
-It covers an area of 32.658 km2 and has a population of about 8,000.
+Population